DevTanti/MIST-4610-Group-Project-Part-2/README.md

 the vehicle is registered.
 This provides a more granular geographic identifier.

 ## Question 1
-What are the top 5 electric car manufactures in the USA?
+What are the top 5 electric car manufacturers in the USA?

 ![image](https://github.com/user-attachments/assets/62e2e37f-367d-41a1-ba5c-ba4178ba7abb)

 We chose to represent this question in a bar graph format.
 Each bar graph includes the different types of models a manufacturer has and all the years a car was produced by a manufacturer.